rocBLAS programming guide#

 RETURN_ZERO_DEVICE_MEMORY_SIZE_IF_QUERIED(handle)

-A convenience macro that returns rocblas_status_size_unchanged
+This is a convenience macro that returns rocblas_status_size_unchanged

-if the function call is a memory size query
+if the function call is a memory size query.

-rocBLAS Kernel device memory allocation#
+rocBLAS kernel device memory allocation#

-Device memory can be allocated for n floats using device_malloc
+Device memory can be allocated for n

 auto workspace = handle->device_malloc(n * sizeof(float));